danial-khawaja/KidneyDisease_SQL/README.md

 Dataset Description:

-This table contains 398 rows of patient data which contains various blood test levels which physicians assess to monitor renal function (eg. blood pressure, , and prescense of  was taken over a 2-month period in India with several  features ( eg, red blood cell count, white blood cell count, etc).
+This table contains 398 rows of patient data and contains various blood test levels which physicians assess to monitor renal function (eg. blood pressure, , and prescense of  was taken over a 2-month period in India with several  features ( eg, red blood cell count, white blood cell count, etc).
 The target is the 'classification', which is either 'ckd' or 'notckd' - ckd=chronic kidney disease.
 There are 400 rows

 - Dataset link: https://www.kaggle.com/datasets/mansoordaku/ckdisease